Financial Agreements, Binding Financial Agreements or BFAs

 Why is it important to see a lawyer when considering a Financial Agreement?

 It is essential that you see a lawyer to ensure that your agreement is, as far as possible, valid and enforceable.
-At Paterson & Dowding we recommend you speak with either Caroline Teo or Patricia Schrape who are both experienced in drafting, advising and representing clients in relation to these agreements.
+At Paterson & Dowding our lawyers are experienced in drafting, advising and representing clients in relation to these agreements.

 Further, it is important that your agreement also works at a practical level, so that in the unfortunate event that you separate, your agreement will operate clearly to manage your financial affairs.
 In other words, even though your agreement might comply with the legislation, if it has vague or imprecise terms, you might still find yourself unable to use your agreement.
 This may lead to arguments and the need to ask the Family Court to interpret your agreement.